 Remember, when you are hiking into the backcountry you are entering the homes of wild animals.
 Respect their space and view them from a distance, don’t intrude into their space.
 Learn more about Canadian Wildlife.

 The local Visitor Information Centre is always the first place I stop when I arrive in a new town.
 The shelves of those places are stocked with valuable information about the area, brochures, and basic maps.
 The Centre hand out information covering the whole province so you can plan your trip and activities as you go.

 Stop in and inquire about the hike you have in mind.
 Find out whether the time of year is good for it.
-Get directions to the trailhead, ask about trail condition and what to expect.
+Get directions to the trailhead, and ask about trail conditions and what to expect.
 Inquire about other hiking in Canada, what hikes they suggest and what equipment you will need.